-- 1. Please contact the applicable IFP Design staff as noted on the approval drawings or through the main IFP engineering office at (208) 612-8430 prior to starting any trench and conduit work. - 2.
-All conduit installed by or for IFP/IFF shall be for the exclusive use of IFP/IFF. - 3.
-IFP requires all IFP-owned conductor to be in conduit.
+1. Please contact the applicable IFP Design staff as noted on the approval drawings or through the main IFP engineering office at (208) 612-8430 prior to starting any trench and conduit work.

+2. All conduit installed by or for IFP/IFF shall be for the exclusive use of IFP/IFF.
+Builder/contractors are required to coordinate with Idaho Falls Power regarding future use conduit associated with Electric Vehicle charging infrastructure.

+3. IFP requires all IFP-owned conductor to be in conduit.
 The Customer shall provide and install all conduits as required from the IFP identified interconnection location through new or existing easements to the Customer's transformer pad as set out in Section 2.A.1 of this Policy.
 In the event it is necessary for IFP to loop feed through the Customer's property, the Customer may be required to open an additional trench to place conduit from the transformer to an exit point from the Customer's property.
 The Customer may also be required to provide easements for the trench.
 All electric conduits shall be PVC Schedule 40 (see note 3 and 4 for exceptions).
 All elbows shall be PVC Schedule 40 large radius sweep (36") or as otherwise specified by IFP (see note 3 and 4 for exceptions).
+At the discretion of IFP design staff, fiber glass elbow may be required.
 RGS elbows and conduit must be used at riser poles or where conduit will be exposed out of the ground.
 Conduits must be capped and labeled to identify routing.
 Conduit must be marked per IFP standards e.g., standard 2-in. x 4-in. piece of wood, rebar, tracer wire, etc. No conduit run shall have more than 360 degrees of bends.
 Maximum lengths of conduit runs shall be determined by IFP.
 Conduit shall only be bent with approved methods (i.e., blanket warmer or rigid conduit bender).
-No torches allowed. - 4.
-2" HDPE SDR 13.5 continuous duct can be utilized by the Contractor instead of 2 1⁄2" PVC Schedule 40 as specified on the Contractor Map for proposed 1/0 single phase primary conductor.
+No torches allowed.

+4. 2" HDPE SDR 13.5 continuous duct can be utilized by the Contractor instead of 2 /2" PVC Schedule 40 as specified on the Contractor Map for proposed 1/0 single phase primary conductor.
 Conduit to be red in color or black with red stripes (red conduit preferred).
 If possible, HDPE to be ordered with "IFP" stamped on conduit.
-The HDPE can be turned up inside of ground sleeves and secondary pedestals or Contractor may transition to 2" PVC Schedule 40 large radius sweep (36") with Perma-Guard/UL fittings by Arnco Shur-Lock II or approved equal by IFP. - 5.
-On all conduit runs of 75 feet or greater and all services from the meter base to the transformer / secondary pedestal; the contractor will install 2500 lb. "mule tape".
-When available, and only if requested, IFP will provide used mule tape. - 6.
-Contractor will install pull string for fiber optic conduit runs (future use conduit).
-Developer / Contractor shall provide all construction staking and layout of new electrical facilities per design. - 7.
-All conduit, including bell ends, shall be supplied and installed by the Contractor.
-Bell ends shall be installed at transformers, secondary pedestals, sectionalizing cabinets, and light pole locations.
-See attached Figures of this Policy for installation guidelines.
-Conduits must be capped and labeled to identify routing.
+The HDPE can be turned up inside of ground sleeves and secondary pedestals or Contractor may transition to 2" PVC Schedule 40 large radius sweep (36") with Perma-Guard/UL fittings by Arnco Shur-Lock II or approved equal by IFP.